2021 Porsche Taycan Cross Turismo spotted: price, specs and release date

 2021 Porsche Taycan Cross Turismo interior

-No images of the car’s cabin have emerged yet, but it’s pretty safe to say it’ll be very similar to the standard Taycan; right down to the sporty seats and the swathe of digital displays that dominate the dashboard and centre console.
+No images of the car’s cabin have emerged yet, but it’s safe to say it’ll be very similar to the standard Taycan; right down to the sporty seats and the swathe of digital displays that dominate the dashboard and centre console.

 Thanks to the raised and extended roofline, there should be a bit more headroom on offer in the Cross Turismo than the regular Taycan.
 The boot should also be a bit bigger than the standard car’s, too, though probably not by a massive margin.
 A smaller ‘frunk’ front boot will be available on the Cross Turismo, too, which many owners will likely use to store this electric car’s charging cables.